 Really focus on the LBS community in this essay.
 In discussing the areas you’d like to get involved in, select 2-3 and try to include something beyond work – perhaps there are sports or social clubs, or a volunteer initiative, that you’d like to join.
 Of course, it’s fine to mention professional clubs and organizations as well.
 How you’ll add value can include these activities, but it can also be broader, to include what you’ll bring to the table based on your experiences and unique perspective.
 But interesting facts alone don’t show how you’ll add value; you need to include your insight to make it meaningful.

-If you would like professional guidance with your LBS MiF application, check out Accepted’s MiF Application Packages, which include advising, editing, interview coaching, and a resume edit for the LBS MiF application.
+Get professional guidance with your LBS MiF application!
+Check out Accepted’s MiF Application Packages, which include advising, editing, interview coaching, and a resume edit for the LBS MiF application.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***By Cindy Tokumitsu, has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA, master, law, PhD and medical programs, with special emphasis on MBA and EMBA and other business programs in her 15+ years with Accepted.
 She would love to help you too.
 Want Cindy to help you get Accepted?
 Click here to get in touch!